Finding Cut-Offs in Leaderless Rendez-Vous Protocols is Easy: The bounded-loss cut-off problem for rendez-vous protocols

 We now have all the ingredients to prove the existence of a polynomial time algorithm.

 \begin{thm}~ The bounded-loss cut-off problem can be solved in polynomial time. \end{thm}

-\begin{proof} First, we check that there is a rational firing sequence $\sigma$ such that $\multiset{\init}$ can cover $\multiset{\fin}$ using $\sigma$.
-This can be done in polynomial time by (\cite{FracaH15}, Proposition 29).
-If such a sequence does not exist, by Theorem~\ref{thm:charac-bounded-loss} the given protocol does not admit a cut-off.

-Suppose such a sequence exists.
-By Lemma~\ref{lem:max-support-bounded} we can find in polynomial time, the maximum support $S$ of all the firing sequences $\tau$ which can be used to cover $\multiset{\fin}$ from $\multiset{\init}$.
-We now check in polynomial time if the marking equation has a solution $\boldy$ over $\qn_{\ge 0}^T$ such that $\boldy_t = 0$ for every $t \notin S$.
-By Theorem~\ref{thm:charac-bounded-loss} such a solution exists if{}f the net system admits a cut-off. \end{proof}
+\begin{proof} First, we check that $\multiset{\init}$ can cover $\multiset{\fin}$ over the continuous semantics, which can be done in polynomial time~\cite[Proposition 29]{FracaH15}.
+If this is not true, then by Theorem~\ref{thm:charac-bounded-loss}, we can immediately reject.
+Otherwise, using Lemma~\ref{lem:max-support-bounded}, in polynomial time we compute the maximum support $U$ of all the firing sequences $\tau$ such that $\multiset{\init}$ can cover $\multiset{\fin}$ using $\tau$.
+We now check in polynomial time, if the marking equation over $(\net_\prot,\multiset{\init},\multiset{\fin})$ has a solution $\bx$ over the non-negative rationals such that $\bx_t = 0$ for any $t \notin U$.
+By Theorem~\ref{thm:charac-bounded-loss} such a solution exists if and only if the protocol admits a bounded-loss cut-off. \end{proof}